Epitech-Lyon/epitech-lyon.github.io/_posts/2022-02-28-algorithmes-de-tri.md

 ### Insertion Sort

-For this algorithm we assume that the first element is already sorted then we take another element and we compare it to the first one.
+For this algorithm, we assume that the first element is already sorted, then we take another element and we compare it to the first one.
 If it’s greater than the sorted element we place it to the right, otherwise, to the left.

 ```python
 def insertionSort(tab):